srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 .. code-block:: bash

-    If you don't see a command prompt, try pressing enter.
+    If you dont see a command prompt, try pressing enter.
     debconf: delaying package configuration, since apt-utils is not installed

     .svc.kubernetes.local